wzrdtales/node-ultimate-migrate/README.md

 You want to contribute?
 Great!

 You can read the cs rules in the `.jscsrc` file or directly use it with jscs.
 I would advise advise you to use `Sublime Linter` + `JSCS` and `JSHINT`.
 Also I prefer the `Allman Style`, so you might use it, too.

+If you open a pull request, make sure that you've covered your changes with tests.
+A pull request without appropiate tests wont be merged, unless I've got the time to write the tests myself.

+To check tests and codestyles you can run:

+    $ make

 To make things easier you can also use the `sublime text` plugin `code formatter`, with the following config: